lirbank/google-calendar-url/README.md

 # google-calendar-url

-Generate shareable URLs for adding Google Calendar events
+Generate shareable URLs for adding Google Calendar events.

+Written in TypeScript and includes type definitions.

 Try it in a [CodeSandbox](https://codesandbox.io/s/google-calendar-url-fbvyr).